How To Boost Your Progesterone (Naturally)

 3. Essential Nutrients

-Getting adequate intake of essential nutrients is vital for optimal hormone production is super important.
+Adequate intake of essential nutrients is vital for optimal hormone production is super important.

 Since every body has different needs, I can’t tell you how much of each YOU need.
-The best way to know is first test your levels through lab testing (VERY important for vitamin D).
-Your genetic make-up also provides hugely important insights.
-If you want to do an excellent DNA test - best on the market by far - you can get a DNA testing kit from my favourite company, SelfDecode.)
+The best way to know is to test your levels through lab testing (VERY important for vitamin D).

 4. Quality Sleep